ASTR 1210 (O'Connell) Study Guide 23

 very low temperatures (-180 degrees C) would preclude living organisms

 on the surface.
 As in the case of Europa and Enceladus, however, deep

 Here is a

 prospectus for exobiology on Titan.

-- Comet nuclei: ice, often with an apparent organic molecule coating;
+- Comet nuclei: these icy bodies, often with an apparent organic molecule coating,

-temperatures low; could act as "portable reservoirs" of organisms
+could act as "portable reservoirs" of organisms; however, temperatures are normally

 F. Intelligent Life Elsewhere

 This is a fascinating but virtually 100% speculative subject.
 There

 is a paucity of facts, understanding, and imagination, and this leads